budouyarn/Arknight-Themed-Web-App/replit.md

-# Terra Wedding Seating Plan
+# Wedding of Leandro Kim and Sherine Lim - Seating Plan

 ## Overview